Malaysia-Hardware-Hacking-Community/org-handbook/TERMS_OF_REFERENCE.md

 ## 6. Legal and Ethical Framework

-M0DUL0 is strictly a learning community for education, ethical research, and lawful skill development.
+Malaysia Hardware Hacking Community (MHHC) is strictly a learning community for education, ethical research, and lawful skill development.
 M0DUL0 is not an operational tasking body and does not authorise testing of devices, networks, or systems without the owner's permission.

 Members remain individually responsible for complying with relevant Malaysian law, including: